iqtree/iqtree.github.io/doc/Home.md

 ## Download

-You can download source code and precompiled executables for Windows, Mac OS X and Linux, each with a sequential and a parallel multi-threaded version from here:
+You can download source code and precompiled executables for Windows, Mac OS X and Linux, each with a sequential and a parallel multi-threaded (OpenMP) version from here:

 <https://github.com/Cibiv/IQTree/releases>

 ## Installation

-If you download IQ-TREE please following the Installation guide here:
+After you download IQ-TREE please follow the Installation guide here:

 <https://github.com/Cibiv/IQTree/wiki/Installation>